fsh-org/Fsh-api/CONTRIBUTING.md

 > - Undercase
 > - No spaces or - (use _ )
 > - Short

+### Testing
+We now require tests to be written for new endpoints under the `/tests` directory.\
+The files should be named `API_NAME.test.js`.\
+The tests should at minimum include a test for each possible user error (like forgetting query params) and a successful case.\
+For contributions fixing bugs its recomended (and we might require it) to add a test for it to prevent regressions.

 ### Errors
 If theres an error like the user forgot to add a parameter you can use the res.error function: